-Mr. Quin is currently President of TSX listed copper producer Capstone Mining Corp. and has over 30 years of international experience in exploration, mine development and operations and corporate development.
-Mr. Quin was previously President and Chief Executive Officer of Sherwood Copper Corporation, prior to its merger with Capstone Mining Corp., which he co-founded and was responsible for the feasibility, permitting, financing and on time and on budget start-up of the Minto copper-gold-silver mine in the Yukon, Canada.
+Mr. Quin was appointed President of Midas Gold Cor, a TSX listed gold exploration company, effective January 1, 2011 and has over 30 years of international experience in exploration, mine development and operations and corporate development.
+Mr. Quin was previously President of Capstone Mining Corp.
+A TSX listed copper producer, President and Chief Executive Officer of Sherwood Copper Corporation, prior to its merger with Capstone Mining Corp.
 Prior to joining Sherwood Copper Corporation, Mr. Quin was Executive Vice President of Miramar Mining Corporation, a then-TSX listed gold producer and explorer, where he was responsible for the acquisition and subsequent exploration of the world class Hope Bay Gold Project in Nunavut, Canada.
 Miramar Mining Corporation was subsequently acquired by Newmont Mining Corporation.

-In addition to his management roles, Mr. Quin is a director of a number of public companies including Bear Lake Gold Ltd., Kimber Resources Inc., Mercator Minerals Ltd., Rare Element Resources Ltd. and Troon Ventures Ltd.
+In addition to his management role, Mr. Quin is a director of the following public companies: including Midas Gold Corp., Chalice, Mercator Mineral Ltd, and Troon Ventures Ltd.